 Anything you’d like to add?

 In addition to having a passion for medicine, I also enjoy World history, especially American history.
-When time permits, I like to take part in kick-boxing, running, and most importantly anything outdoors with my husband and our four rescue dogs.
+When time permits, I like to take part in fitness sessions with friends at Orange Theory Fitness, and most importantly anything outdoors with my husband and our five rescue dogs.